 To explain what we mean, let’s look at companies that hire their own portfolio managers versus schemes that use external managers.

-Some will let you know clearly who their portfolio managers are by listing the portfolio managers clearly on their website.
+Some will let you know clearly who their portfolio managers are by listing the portfolio managers on their website.

-KiwiSaver portfolio managers are hired for their expertise to help manage your money.
+Portfolio managers are hired for their expertise to help manage your money.
 They do a variety of activities such as research and analysis to do exactly this.

 Examples of companies that list their portfolio managers on their websites are:

 Take for example the first one, Milford Asset Management.
 Milford manages their funds actively, so to help with this, they have hired some portfolio managers.
-As of writing, their portfolio managers include William Curtayne, David Lewis, and Jonathan Windust.

 Others use external fund managers or underlying investment managers to take care of your money.
 This means that some other organisation or company is given the task of managing your money.
 They will choose where to invest it, and how they think it is best to invest it.